Fixed Rates vs. Adjustable Rate Mortgages (ARMs)

 Example of 7/1 ARM with 6/2/6 caps and 2.25 margin:

 This will be a 7 year with 1 year adjustments.
 This means it has a fixed rate for 7 years and then will adjust 1 time a year (after the fixed period).
 After the 84th payment (7 years) the ARM will adjust with the "index" plus the ARM's "margin."
 This can be a financial index, such as the LIBOR which is published in the Wall Street Journal.
 The margin is added to the index (LIBOR) and typically rounded up to the closest 1/8th.
-For instance, in July of 2014, the LIBOR is only .56.
-You would add .56+2.25=2.81 and then round up to the nearest 1/8th.
-This would put the rate at 2.875.
+For instance, in January of 2018, the LIBOR is only 2.29051.
+You would add 2.29051+2.25=4.54051 and then round up to the nearest 1/8th.
+This would put the rate at 4.625.
 Since the loan only adjusts 1 time a year, this would be the rate for 12 payments until the next adjustment.
 The 6/2/6 caps mean that the 1st adjustment could not ever go over 6% higher than the current rate.
 The 2 means that every adjustment after could only go up or down a maximum of 2%.
 The last 6 means that over the life of the adjustments the rate could never be 6% higher than the initial rate.
-So, if the rate started at 3% the maximum rate would never be over 9%.